 Consumer Confidence - US

 The US consumer sentiment has been on a slowly declining trend.
 The UoM consumer confidence peaked above 100 in September.
 Although, in December it posted a steep decline of around 7 points, from 98.75 to 90.7 points.
 That might be a result of the US government shutdown which was the longest in history, leaving around 800,000 federal workers without a paycheck.
-Although, the confidence grew in February to 95.5 points, which was revised down to 93.8 points this week but it still higher than expected.
-CB consumer confidence fell to 120.2 points in January but let's see if this indicator will also make a reversal this month.
-This month the consumer confidence is expected to get back to 95.5 points again Please follow us for live coverage of this event by experienced market analysts.
+Although, the confidence grew in February to 95.5 points, which was revised down to 93.8 points.
+In March, this indicator was expected to come at 95.5 points again but beat expectations jumping to 98.4 points, so the trend has now reversed.
+Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>